adambard/learnxinyminutes-docs/rdf.html.markdown

 # expressed in triples.)

 @prefix rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#> .
-ex:Person rdf:type rdfs:Class .
+:Person rdf:type rdfs:Class .

 # The following triple means the same as the preceding one but
 # uses a Turtle shortcut for terseness and more readability.

-ex:Person a rdfs:Class .
+:Person a rdfs:Class .

-# That last triple declares that ex:Person is an instance of a class, and the
+# That last triple declares that :Person is an instance of a class, and the
 # following declares that employee 113 is an instance of the class Employee.

-ex:emp113 a ex:Employee .
+:emp113 a :Employee .

 # The first triple below is actually unnecessary because a typical
-# RDFS processor will infer from the second one that ex:Employee is a
+# RDFS processor will infer from the second one that :Employee is a
 # class.
 (Only a subset of RDF parsers perform RDFS inferencing.)

-ex:Employee a rdfs:Class .
+:Employee a rdfs:Class .
-ex:Employee rdfs:subClassOf ex:Person .
+:Employee rdfs:subClassOf :Person .

 # An RDF parser that reads the last four triples shown and understands
-# RDFS will infer that ex:emp113 is an instance of ex:Person, because
+# RDFS will infer that :emp113 is an instance of :Person, because
-# it's an instance of ex:Employee, a subclass of ex:Person.
+# it's an instance of :Employee, a subclass of :Person.

 # RDFS lets you declare properties and associate them with classes.
 # Properties are first class resources and don't "belong" to classes